-Engineering Disciplines involved in Design firm
+Engineering Disciplines involved in the Design firm

-Normally, a multi-disciplinary team is engaged in providing consultancy and design services in the chemical process industry in engineering design and consulting firm.
+Normally, a multi-disciplinary team is engaged in providing consultancy and design services in the chemical process industry in an engineering design and consulting firm.
 The engineering teams that normally constitute the engineering design and consulting firm are

 - Process Engineering

 - Piping Engineering

 - Civil and Structural Engineering

 - HSE Engineering

 During the execution of any project, All the above-mentioned engineering teams prepare several engineering documents and deliverables.
 However, with very few exceptions, most of the projects are multi-disciplinary in nature.
 It means, to complete engineering activity drawings, documents, and calculations are required from all disciplines.
 To brief, the complete engineering package of any project comprises items from all disciplines.

 In a multi-disciplinary project environment, drawings, documents, and deliverables for all disciplines become a joint or coordinated effort of all disciplines.
 Also, the process engineering group is the starting point of any project.
 As many interrelated disciplines are involved in creating engineering deliverables, the chances of missing an item or generating an error are high.
 The Interdisciplinary check process, therefore, is an activity to ensure the following:

 - Complete project awareness creation among the assigned multi-disciplinary team